nsingh475/NER_with_syntactic_information/README.md

 Finally, in terms of sub-tags, the model using the DG syntactic structure outperformed the baseline and the model using the HPSG syntactic structure across all sub-tags excluding the Time entity sub tag (tim).
 On the other hand, the model using the HPSGsyntactic structure received the same accuracy or underperformed against the baseline across all sub-tags except the Geographical entity sub-tag(geo).
 When compared against the model using the DG syntactic structure, the model using the HPSG syntactic structure underperformed across all sub-tags except the Time entity sub-tag (tim).

+### Conclusion

+In this project we demonstrated that the use of syntactic information boosts the performance of the Named Entity Recognition model significantly in terms of correctly identifying the B, I and O main labels.
+We also illustrated that the model accuracy is not the correct metric to evaluate the performance of the model for the NER task.
+Further, we investigated the model’s ability to accurately identify the category of a given named entity.
+We conclude that using syntactic information is better at identifying the main tags as well as sub-tags when compared to models only using POS tags.